 Vast distances from workplaces to peoples' residence, and access to training providers for professional development, also impact on staff turnover.
-Other factors affecting industry's training activities include the new requirements for all workers on a vessel to be trained and skilled in managing environmental compliance.
-Industry stakeholders suggest that, because the MAR Maritime Training Package covers these skills, the SFI19 Seafood Industry Training Package should not be affected.
-Perhaps the captain or persons responsible for the crew, rather than all personnel on the boat, need to meet the new requirements.
+Other factors affecting industry's training activities include the new

 The seafood industry has also identified a range of strategies that could benefit its workforce development and training.
 Opportunities exist for businesses to cultivate a workplace culture that supports young, savvy employees who value training and have higher expectations than their predecessors; however, this can also be impeded by challenges associated with operations in RRR locations, as in other industries on this front.